kenmck3772/theclanhearth/README.md

-Full website bundle for GitHub Pages.
-Replace assets/images/*.png|jpg with your real images.
+The Clan Hearth v2.3.1 — baked with your dataset.